 These elements may be a challenge for you to overcome in regards to your travel schedule.
 Your spouse may claim, due to your travel that you did not retain parental responsibilities during the marriage, did not engage in the child’s education, social development, or other activities and they alone were the primary caregiver of the child.
 Further, the spouse may claim that due to your travel, you will inevitably need to delegate these activities to third parties and not be present for the child.
 Further, if your travel is for long increments or if often sporadic in nature the court may determine that the stability of a single home is more suitable for the child’s development.
 However, you may circumvent these claims by showing your parental tasks during the times you are present and not traveling.
 For instance, you can show your attendance at school functions, or extra circular activities for the child.
 You can provide testimony from witnesses regarding your involvement with the child while in person or through technology when you are traveling.
 Displaying your consistent involvement and determination to be a present figure in the child’s life can provide a great deal of information to the court.
 Further, if your career allows, you may provide the court with documentation displaying your ability to delay certain travel, decline travel when you are exercising your timesharing, or eliminate the travel requirements of your job in order to remove this disputed hurdle.

-If you are employed in a position requiring a great deal of travel and are concerned this may affect your child custody arrangement, contact a Pensacola Child Custody Attorney today.
+If you are employed in a position requiring a great deal of travel and are concerned this may affect your child custody arrangement, contact an attorney today.
 We will be able to assess your case and discuss the specific needs of your child, your career, and evidence you may provide in order to display your ability to both be a competent parent and employee.